Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 flowchart TD

-Source["MCEE roaming API<br/>member cards / charger status"] --> Online["online event handling<br/>card state update"]
+Source["public roaming API<br/>member cards / charger status"] --> Online["online event handling<br/>card state update"]

-Online --> Arrears["billing-arrears events<br/>update only required cases"]
+Online --> Arrears["payment-arrears events<br/>update only required cases"]

 Source --> Retry["public API error retry<br/>priority by importance"]